 - Limit drinking – do not let Fido drink gallons at a time or straight after food

-- Don’t exercise or allow to roll about immediately after food
+- Don’t allow to roll about immediately after food

 Like us humans our canine friends can suffer from various forms of cancer and the same as their owners, treatments have varying degrees of success.
 Types of cancer common in Bullmastiffs include